datavzrd/datavzrd.github.io/src/docs/tutorial.rst

 As always run datavzrd on this configuration to obtain an updated report.
 Investigate the resulting new view, and be suprised (or not) about the systematic age difference between actors and actresses and how that reflects some of the issues we have in the society.

-With this, we are at the end of the Datavzrd tutorial.
+With this, we end the first part of the Datavzrd tutorial.
+You can continue with the second part to learn about more advanced features and options including templating configuration files for hierarchical data in the :doc:`second part <advanced_tutorial>`.
 Naturally, there are numerous options and features that we did not cover here.
 For a comprehensive overview, we refer to the `Datavzrd homepage <https://datavzrd.github.io>`_ and the documentation that can be reached from there.